EricHislop/thrifty-kiwi/content/post/lego-affiliate-marketing-part-1/index.md

 tags: ["openai", "javascript", "api"]
 ---

-In this part series, we will explore how to automate affiliate marketing by generating engaging Pinterest descriptions using GPT-3.5 Turbo and automating the pin creation process.
+In this multipart series, we will explore how to automate affiliate marketing by generating engaging Pinterest descriptions using GPT-3.5 Turbo and automating the pin creation process.
 This is Part 1, where we'll cover using GPT-3.5 Turbo to generate descriptions and processing the input CSV file.

 Check out my [Pinterest pins](https://www.pinterest.nz/ericlhislop/pins/) to see the results of this automation tool in action.